kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - BACKEND_READY: url=http://HOST:PORT
   - Listening on http://HOST:PORT
   - Server ready: http://HOST:PORT (env=...)
-- If your frontend dev server uses a proxy (http-proxy-middleware) to reach this backend, ensure the proxy target points to the actual backend URL (e.g., http://localhost:3001 or the container hostname) and not to an interface that is not routable from the frontend container.
+- If your frontend dev server uses a proxy (http-proxy-middleware) to reach this backend, ensure the proxy target points to the actual backend URL (e.g., http://localhost:3001) and not to the backend itself or a non-routable interface.
 Binding to 0.0.0.0 here avoids EADDRNOTAVAIL, but the proxy target must also be reachable.
 - Health endpoints for readiness checks:
   - GET /health       -> always 200 with db state
   - GET /ready        -> alias to /health (for Kubernetes-style readiness probes)
   - GET /api/health   -> 200 with db state (same as /health)
   - GET /healthz      -> alias to /health

-Important
-- Always run preview/start commands from this backend directory:
-  - cd data-management-dashboard-144914-144923/mongodb_dashboard_backend
-  - npm run dev  (or npm start)
-- dotenv is loaded inside src/server.js; no need to use -r dotenv/config flags.
+Frontend dev proxy configuration (important)
+- Frontend typically runs on http://localhost:3000
+- Configure the frontend dev proxy to target http://localhost:3001 for API routes (e.g., setupProxy.js or package.json "proxy")
+- Do not configure the backend to proxy to itself; there is no backend proxy middleware here by design to avoid loops

+Health and readiness
+- /health, /healthz, /ready return basic status for uptime checks
+- /api/db-ready returns 200 only when MongoDB is connected (useful for gating tests)

 Environment Variables
 Create a `.env` file in this directory with values appropriate for your environment (do not commit secrets).